Kristina01111000/Drws_site/README.md

 - make a break in the promo page left menu, between about the course and personal and professional growth
 - score card below september's topics on left
-- see if there are other smiley faces, less yellow, bigger
+- see if there are other smiley faces, less yellow, bigger for inside the buttons